woocommerce/woocommerce/plugins/woocommerce-blocks/.github/pull_request_template.md

 - [ ] I've tested using a screen reader
 - [ ] All animations respect [`prefers-reduced-motion`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion)
 - [ ] All text has [at least a 4.5 color contrast with its background](https://webaim.org/resources/contrastchecker/)
+- [ ] I've updated [this doc](../docs/blocks/feature-flags-and-experimental-interfaces.md) for any feature flags or experimental interfaces implemented in this pull request.

 ### Screenshots